min2ha/ukwa-site/content/target/68654/index.en.md

   "subject": "Brexit"
 }

-# Independent: Brexit: Theresa May's new customs plan 'dead on arrival' in EU

 Warns that Theresa May's plan for the UK to be part of a single market on goods but not services was set to be rejected out of hand by the EU.